preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 Edit Features
 ***************
-If it's needed to upgrade a feature for the Teamwork, you need to go here.
+If it's needed to upgrade a feature for the teamwork, you need to go here.
 You also go here to activate or deactivate a feature.
-Available features can differ a lot depending on typoer of app.
+Available features can differ a lot depending on type of teamwork.
 Here's an example:

 .. image:: teamwork-app-features-v7.png